By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 Appendix C: Use Cases

-(For all use cases below, the System is the JitHub
+(For all use cases below, the System is the JitHub and the Actor is the user, unless specified otherwise)

 Use case: Add and Match schedule